(Profile provided by Pioneer Post)

-Amongst assorted entrepreneurs, venture capitalists and high net worth individuals featured in the T100 report, one stood out because of her colourful back story.
+Amongst assorted entrepreneurs, venture capitalists and high net wealth individuals featured in the T100 report, one stood out because of her colourful back story.

 Lisa Renstrom’s wealth is a legacy from her father Carl, who became famous in the 1950s when a succession of Hollywood A-listers such as Elizabeth Taylor and Bridget Bardot hung out at his Villa Vera hotel in Acapulco.
 The money that paid for the hotel came from a smart move he made years before, the patenting of a simple metal hair curler that made him a fortune in the years before World War II.
 It was called the Tip Top Easy Curler.
 In 1964 he sold the Tip Top Products Company for $25m – nearly $200m in today’s prices.

 Following that, Lisa Renstrom says, her father “had a lot of fun but lost the majority of his money, except for these properties in Mexico”.
 And therein lies a story.
 Her father built a family holiday home in Acapulco in the 1950s and then added smaller villas for guests.
 It eventually became the Villa Vera Hotel & Racquet Club.